Board of Directors

 CHD Europe Board Member, Executive Director

-DDR Renate Holzeisen
+Renate Holzeisen

-CHD Europe Board member
+CHD Europe Board Member

 Meryl Nass, MD, ABIM

-CHD Europe Board member
+CHD Europe Board Member

 Mike Robinson

-CHD Europe Board member
+CHD Europe Board Member

-Dr. Wolfgang Wodarg did his medical studies in Berlin and Hamburg and received his doctor’s grade from the University of Hamburg.
-Postgraduate qualifications: internal medicine and pneumology, public health, social medicine, hygiene and environmental medicine in Germany, and further training in epidemiology at Johns Hopkins University/ Baltimore, USA.
-He practiced medicine in several clinics and became the director of a public health institute in Northern Germany.
-He was elected to the German Bundestag in 1994 and was a member of the Health Committee and the Committee for Economic Cooperation and Development.
-As MP, Dr. Wodarg was a member of the Parliamentary Assembly of the Council of Europe (PACE) and Deputy Chairman of the Committee on Culture, Education and Science.
+Wolfgang Wodarg, MD, completed his medical studies in Berlin and Hamburg and received his PhD from the University of Hamburg.
+Postgraduate qualifications: Internal Medicine and Pneumology, Public Health, Social Medicine, Hygiene and Environmental Medicine in Germany, and advanced training in Epidemiology at Johns Hopkins University,Baltimore, USA.
+He practiced medicine in several hospitals and became director of a public health institute in northern Germany.
+He was elected to the German Bundestag in 1994 and was a member of the Health Committee and the Committee on Economic Cooperation and Development.
+As a Member of Parliament, Dr. Wodarg was a member of the Parliamentary Assembly of the Council of Europe (PACE), and Vice-Chairman of the Committee on Culture, Education and Science.